360macky/NFTPulse/README.md

 * **[Marcelo Arias](https://github.com/360macky)**, in charge of linking to GitHub, site deployment, and the very simple first page of NFTpulse.
 * **[Enso](https://github.com/ensout)**, (yes, finally weee), uploaded the first NFTPulse logo and hooked it to the first page

-> 💡 **Also:** The main idea for NFTPulse.org was conceptualized and is currently guided by Elvis Nolasco.

 ## 📃 License
 Distributed under the GPL-3.0 License.